 Do You Need Help with a Slab Leak in Edmonton?

 A potential slab leak is an aggravating, stress-inducing problem that needs to be resolved as soon as possible.
 Whether you’re in Edmonton, St. Albert, Sherwood Park, or another part of the greater Edmonton area, you can rely on the team of plumbing experts at Mr. Rooter Plumbing of Edmonton to find and repair your slab leak efficiently and effectively.

-Pick up the phone and give us a call today at 780-429-3600 to book an appointment for Edmonton plumbing repairs, or to chat with our friendly customer service representatives about what we can do to get your plumbing system in perfect condition!
+Pick up the phone and give us a call today to book an appointment for Edmonton plumbing repairs, or to chat with our friendly customer service representatives about what we can do to get your plumbing system in perfect condition!